-- 1. The Principal Investigator (PI) or student co-Investigator completes an application for IRB review of a research protocol for initial full review and submits it to the IRB Office. - 2.
-IRB staff schedule the IRB application on the agenda for the next available meeting.
+- 1. The Principal Investigator (PI) completes an application for IRB review of a research protocol for initial full review and submits it to the IRB Office. - 2.
+IRB staff screen the protocol to determine whether it is complete (i.e., includes all pertinent documentation, answers questions sufficiently within the application).
+If it is not complete, IRB staff return the submission to the investigator and request the missing items or information. - 3.
+IRB staff screen the IRB protocol to ensure compliance with pertinent federal and institutional requirements. - 4.
+IRB staff schedule the IRB protocol on the agenda for the next available meeting.
 The IRB schedules meetings approximately once a month.
-IRB Office staff schedule protocols for review on a "first-come, first-served" basis, limiting the number of reviews as appropriate in order to permit adequate time for discussion and deliberation of agenda items.
-IRB staff send the PI a request for the PI or co-Investigator to attend the meeting unless the IRB Manager, IRB Chair, or IRB primary reviewer waives the requirement to attend. - 3.
-IRB staff screen the application to determine whether it is complete (e.g., includes all pertinent forms and appropriate signatures).
-If it is not complete, IRB staff return the application to the investigator or, in cases where only a few minor items are missing, the IRB staff call or write the investigator to request the missing items. - 4.
-IRB staff screen the IRB application to ensure compliance with pertinent federal requirements. - 5.
+IRB staff schedule protocols for review on a "first-come, first-served" basis, limiting the number of reviews as appropriate in order to permit adequate time for discussion and deliberation of agenda items.
+IRB staff send the PI a request for the PI or Co-Investigator to attend the meeting unless the IRB Chair or designee waives the requirement to attend. - 5.
 IRB staff screen the protocol to determine whether additional expertise is necessary to conduct the review.
-If so, IRB staff may ask an ad hoc or cultural consultant who has appropriate expertise in the discipline or with non-English speaking populations or locations to participate in the review. - 6.
+If so, IRB staff may ask an ad hoc or cultural consultant who has appropriate expertise in the discipline, subject matter, or with non-English speaking populations or locations to participate in the review. - 6.
 The PI may also recommend cultural consultants provided that they are not directly involved in the study.
-These consultants may review consent forms, provide verifications of translations, and provide guidance on the impact of the research on subjects and the impact of the culture on the research to be conducted. - 7.
+These consultants may review consent forms, provide verifications of translations, and provide guidance on the impact of the research on participants and the impact of the culture on the research to be conducted. - 7.
 IRB staff ensure that ad hoc or cultural consultants do not have a conflict of interest in accordance with the IRB Member and Consultant Conflict of Interest SOP. - 8.
 IRB staff send the ad hoc or cultural consultants the same information as voting IRB members and a detailed protocol/grant application, if applicable. - 9.
-IRB staff, in consultation with the IRB Chair as needed, assign a primary reviewer based on the IRB member's educational background and expertise as necessary.
+IRB staff assign a primary reviewer based on the IRB member's educational background and expertise as necessary.
 For example, RN IRB members serve as primary reviewers for protocols in which the PI is an RN.
 If no IRB member has the appropriate expertise, IRB staff may ask an ad hoc or cultural consultant to serve as primary reviewer.